Games and Multimedia

 Programme Introduction

-The degree in Games and Multimedia offers its students the following training plan:
+The degree in Games and Multimedia offers its students a broad and practice-oriented training plan:

-- First year dedicated to 2D game development.
+- First year dedicated to 2D game development (with Unity engine).

-- Second year dedicated to 3D game development.
+- Second year focused on 3D game development (with Unreal Engine).

-- Third year focused on advanced concepts and specialization.
+- Third year centered on advanced concepts and specialisation (Internship/Project).

 All course units are taught in English.